Hom-unitality and hom-associative structures: Hom-unities in one-sided unital algebras

 \begin{example}[Hom-Leibniz algebras] By hom-Leibniz hom-algebra we understand a hom-algebra $(\mathcal{L},[\cdot,\cdot],\alpha)$ where every multiplication operator is a twisted \textit{hom-derivation} on the algebra.
-We distinguish between left and right hom-Leibniz algebras similarly to Leibniz algebras.
+We distinguish between left and right hom-Leibniz algebras in a manner similar to Leibniz algebras.